 There are some requirements that the international student must fulfill in order to be eligible for the F-1 visa as: to be enrolled in an educational institution in the US which is approved by the Student and Exchange Visitors Program, Immigration and Customs Enforcement, proficient in English, have sufficient funds to support himself / herself during the whole period of studies, etc.

-Can International Students Work in US on an F-1 Visa?
+Can International Students Work in the US on an F-1 Visa?

 After completing the first year of studies, the international student that is an F-1 visa holder can work outside of the campus but the working possibilities are still restricted.